oreillyross/developer-notes/Python.md

   - use 0b to prepend the numbers 0 or 1
   - 0b111 = 7

+#### Type conversions
+---

+*int* function rounds down an input either a string or float and will round value down.

+*str* converts inputs to a string datatype

+*hex* and *oct* *bin* are also functions that can be applied

+*chr* and *ord* can be called on chars

+##### Complex datatypes

+call *list* function passing in a string will result in a list of chars of that string, also use *tuple* built-in function

+calling *dict* needs a lsit of key-value pairs as tuples or a list of lists with two values in each sublist

+Calling *set* on a string will cature all unique characters from that string, ignoring repeat chars

 ## Assigning values to variables

 string variable assignments are immutable by default.
 Whatever the value was at the time of assignment.